Installation

 -Ddest=sensinact.zip

-Finally, you can clone and compile the project to generate the distribution ZIP file:
+You can clone and compile the project to generate the distribution ZIP file.
+You will need git, maven and a java jdk.

 1. Clone the project repository: git clone https://github.com/eclipse/org.eclipse.sensinact.gateway.git